Bobris/BTDB/Doc/Relations.md

 Find all items with given secondary key. **Note**: for advanced range enumerating use ListBy{SecondaryIndexName}, multiple result possibility handles legal case when exists several records for one secondary index key.

+Find support returning also not item type but any subset type, but because you cannot have same name of method which differs only by return type you can append `_Ignored` to make it unique.
+This is useful for speed up deserialization because only fields with matching names and types will be deserialized.

+    public class Age
+    {
+        public uint Age { get; set; }
+    }

+    IEnumerator<Age> FindById_JustAge(ulong id);

 ### List

     IOrderedDictionaryEnumerator<uint, Person> ListById(AdvancedEnumeratorParam<uint> param);